codeface-io/SwiftObserver/README.md

 ## The Messenger Pattern

 When *observer* and *observable* need to be more decoupled, it is common to use a mediating *observable* through which any object can anonymously send updates.
-An example of this mediator is the [`NotificationCenter`](https://developer.apple.com/documentation/foundation/notificationcenter).
+An example of this mediator is [`NotificationCenter`](https://developer.apple.com/documentation/foundation/notificationcenter).

 This use of the *Observer Pattern* is sometimes called *Messenger*, *Notifier*, *Dispatcher*, *Event Emitter* or *Decoupler*.
 Its main differences to direct observation are:

 - The actual *observable*, which is the messenger, sends no updates by itself.
+- Every object can trigger updates, without adopting any protocol.
+- Multiple sending objects trigger the same type of updates.
 - An *observer* may indirectly observe multiple other objects through one observation.
 - *Observers* don't care who triggered an update.
 - *Observer* types don't need to depend on the types that trigger updates.
-- Every object can trigger updates, without adopting any protocol.
-- Multiple sending objects trigger the same type of updates.

 ## Using Messengers